 It is certainly important to have fun, and that includes revelry, silliness, horseplay, and ‘killing time’ doing ‘useless’ things.
 Well and good.
 But there’s more to life than that.
 Much more.
 You’ve got one life to live: one “wild, precious life,” as Mary Oliver puts it.
 Think carefully about how you intend to spend it.

 (e) Don’t be stupid

-There are a number of predictable pitfalls you should avoid, chief among them substance abuse and academic dishonesty.
+There are a number of predictable pitfalls you should avoid at university, chief among them substance abuse and academic dishonesty.

 I am neither naïve nor prudish, and I expect that students will experiment, in a wide variety of ways, during their university years.
 Alcohol is not an unmitigated evil, and the worst part of university drinking culture is that students seem utterly incapable of indulging in a moderate and responsible manner.
 If student drinking amounted to opening a bottle of wine with dinner rather than shotgunning beer, keg stands, and binge drinking then student drinking would be a non-issue.
 I’ll leave it up to you whether or not you choose to drink; however, if you do choose to drink I urge you in the strongest possible terms to drink moderately and responsibly.
 Alcoholism can be a real problem in some cases; and, even if you don’t become a full-blown alcoholic, drinking can really interfere with your well-being: undermining your education, impacting your grades, putting you in unsafe or vulnerable situations with strangers or acquaintances who may themselves be impaired by alcohol, leading you to make poor choices that alienate friends, affecting your health through weight gain, and so on.
 Don’t drink just to get drunk and never, ever, under any circumstance get behind the wheel of a car if you have been drinking.